-This report is provided in compliance with federal law and contains reports of crimes and fires occurring on or near the BYU Barlow Center campus in 2020, as well as the previous two years for comparison.
-You will also find campus safety and security policies that are designed to inform you of practices that can help keep you safe, as well as resources available to you here at BYU and in the Washington DC area.
+This report is provided in compliance with federal law and contains information about reports of fires within on campus housing, and reported crimes occurring on or near the BYU campus in 2021, as well as the previous two years for comparison.
+You will also find campus safety and security policies that will inform you of practices that can help keep you safe, as well as resources available to you here at BYU and in the Provo area.
 We hope you will find this report valuable.
-Please review this information carefully and, in particular, the crime prevention tips included.
+Please review this information carefully.
 Personal safety is a responsibility of everyone, and we need your assistance in helping to make our campus a safe environment.

-Thank you for taking the time to read this annual security report and for helping to make the BYU Barlow Center community a safe and secure place to help prepare students for lifelong learning and service.
+Thank you for taking the time to read this annual security report and for helping to make the BYU campus a safe and secure place to help prepare students for lifelong learning and service.